MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/enterprise-enrollment-and-azure-ad-tenants.md

 - Departments and accounts can filter enrollment billing and usage reports.

-- Review [Programmatically create Azure EA subscriptions with the latest APIs](/azure/cost-management-billing/manage/programmatically-create-subscription-enterprise-agreement?tabs=rest#limitations-of-azure-enterprise-subscription-creation-api) for more information about about EA subscription limitations creation API.
+- Review [Programmatically create Azure EA subscriptions with the latest APIs](/azure/cost-management-billing/manage/programmatically-create-subscription-enterprise-agreement?tabs=rest#limitations-of-azure-enterprise-subscription-creation-api) for more information about EA subscription limitations.

 **Design recommendations:**